 Their are large numbers of pubs in Bath that attract a diverse crowd.
 I’ll highlight a few here that I recommend.

-My favourite pub in Bath is the Volunteer Rifleman’s Arms (aka ‘The Volley’).
+My favourite pub in the centre of Bath is the Volunteer Rifleman’s Arms (aka ‘The Volley’).
 Its a small place with great bar staff and cool décor.
-A favourite of some friends is the whisky bar known as The Hideout.
-Its a bit pricey but a nice place.
-I always enjoy going there.

 Other pubs in the city centre I think are good are Flans and the Pig N Fiddle, though they both get very crowded.
 I tend to go to those when I’m in larger group.
 There are several ‘Bath Ales Pubs’ around the city which do good local beers.
 The Salamander is the one I’ve been to the most, as it’s central and quite cosy.

 I should of course also mention Bath’s oldest pub is Saracens Head, which has been going since 1713.
 Its good for watching sport and has lots of indoor space.
 If you’re looking for a central pub garden then try the Bath Brewhouse which always usually a good beer selection.
 There is also the Cork that has loads of inside space and some outside seating too.